lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 ## Scenario
 The Poliastro project consists of three packages suitable for orbital mechanics calculations:
+* `Poliastro_simple_orbit`.<br/>
-* `Poliastro_simple_orbit`.
-This package is used to calculate vessel orbital coordinates around the Earth between time bounds from given apoapsis and periapsis altitudes.
+This package is used to calculate vessel orbital coordinates around the Earth between time bounds from given apoapsis and periapsis altitudes. <br/>
 The result is an ephemerides of orbit (actually a part of it between given time bounds) with zero right ascension of the ascending node, argument of the pericenter and true anomaly for simplicity. <br/>
+* `Poliastro_maneuver`.<br/>
-* `Poliastro_maneuver`.
-Calculates three orbits for the Hohmann transition: an initial orbit, an intermediate orbit, and a final orbit.
-Takes the radius of the initial orbit and the radius of the final orbit as input.
-You will get the ephemerides of these orbits, not the trajectory! <br/>
+This package calculates three orbits for the Hohmann transition: an initial orbit, an intermediate orbit, and a final orbit. <br/>
+The simulation takes the radius of the initial orbit and the radius of the final orbit as input. <br/>
+The result is the ephemerides of these orbits, not the trajectory! <br/>
+* `Poliastro_atmo_drag`. <br/>
-* `Poliastro_atmo_drag`.
-This package shows the effect of aerodynamic drag forces on an artificial satellite in low Earth orbit.
-Takes Earth diameter, drag coefficient, Keppler orbit parameters and maximum simulation time as inputs.
+This package shows the effect of aerodynamic drag forces on an artificial satellite in low Earth orbit. <br/>
+The simulation takes Earth diameter, drag coefficient, Keppler orbit parameters and maximum simulation time as inputs. <br/>
 The result is a plot of altitude versus time and flight time before hitting the surface.<br/>

-For this example, we will use the Atmospheric Drag simulation scenario (as one of the most interesting :).
-Let's check how the exact orbit duration reduces depending on Drag coefficient.
-To find it out, we need to set up parameters and launch CITROS simulation. <br/>
+In this tutorial we will use the Atmospheric Drag simulation scenario (as one of the most interesting :).<br/>
+Let's check how the exact orbit duration reduces depending on Drag coefficient. <br/>
+To find it out, we need to set up Drag Coefficient (```c_d```) parameter and launch CITROS simulation. <br/>
 The parameter setup is listed in ```.citros/parameter_setups/default_param_setup.json```. <br/>
 To find out how the exact orbit duration will reduce, we need to launch a batch with several simulations and a distribution Drag Coefficient parameter, it will be set by a NumPy random function: